AdobeDocs/experience-manager-65.en/help/sites-authoring/task-content.md

 ---
 title: Working with Tasks
-seo-title: Working with Tasks
 description: Tasks represent items of work to be done on content and are used in projects to determine the level of completeness of current tasks
-seo-description: Tasks represent items of work to be done on content and are used in projects to determine the level of completeness of current tasks
-uuid: df4efb3f-8298-4159-acfe-305ba6b46791
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: projects
 content-type: reference
-discoiquuid: 1b79d373-73f4-4228-b309-79e74d191f3e
 exl-id: a0719745-8d67-44bc-92ba-9ab07f31f8d2
 ---